jessemonroy650/top-phonegap-mistakes/whitelist-examples.md

                    style-src 'self' 'unsafe-inline';">
 ```

 The gap: flag is needed for when you have the CSP on iOS.
-The ?unsafe-inline? flags are due to using a JavaScript library that changes the DOM model.
+The 'unsafe-inline' flags are due to using a JavaScript library that changes the DOM model.

 ###EXAMPLE 02###